Juvenile arrested in connection to death of 10-year-old Wisconsin girl - NewsBreak

 Juvenile arrested in connection to death of 10-year-old Wisconsin girl

-Police said the suspect “was not a stranger” to Peters, but did not explain their relationship.
+Police said the suspect “was not a stranger” to Peters, but did not explain their relationship.‘It’s shameful,’ Oklahoma parents speak out about 13-year-long state waiting list

 Investigators released limited details about the arrest, saying the suspect was arrested within city limits and that Lily’s family is aware he is in custody.